LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: My first hackathon!
 I attended the 2018 AT&T IoT Civic Hack and it was an incredible learning experience.
 I had the best team mates any first-time hackathon attendee could ask for.
 They made sure the group picked a project idea that I could contribute to.
 They also gave me a lot of responsibility and trusted me with it.
 We all got along great.
 In the end, we didn't win but we believed in our idea, got a lot done, learned a lot, and felt like it had a chance to make it to the finals.

 **Thoughts**: While we were deciding what technologies to use as a group, the idea of using React Native was entertained but ultimately the idea was dropped so that the project wasn't too complex for me to contribute to.
 Although I appreciated being thought of and included, I didn't like the feeling of holding back the group.
 I'll have to learn React and React Native sometime soon.

+### Day 30 - 31: April 22 - 23, 2018

+**Today's Progress**: Portfolio - added favicon as well as a "branding" icon that hangs out at the top left of the page, cleaned up SVG indentation so that minifier could work with it.
+Completed the "Memory Reallocation" and "Calculating with Functions" katas on Codewars.

+**Thoughts**: A friend who's learning to code with me just got a positive response from a job app.
+Encouraging!